bewuethr/slack-analyzer/README.md

 [1]: <https://api.slack.com/methods/users.list>
 [2]: <https://api.slack.com/methods/search.messages>

-## Files
+## Generated files

-### Tenure updates
+- `README.md` contains the turnover graph and links to the other Markdown files and data sources

-- [`data/tenures.tsv`](data/tenures.tsv) contains the tab-separated data for all users with Slack ID, name, title, status, and Unix timestamp of first and last message, where applicable; status can be one of
+- `data/tenures.tsv` contains the tab-separated data for all users with Slack ID, name, title, status, and Unix timestamp of first and last message, where applicable; status can be one of
   - `active`: user is still active member of the workspace
   - `alum`: user is marked `deleted` and has a timestamp for their last message
   - `fresh`: user is active member of the workspace, but hasn't posted yet
   - `noshow`: user is marked `deleted` and never posted a message
-- [`data/corrections.csv`](data/corrections.csv) is an optional file containing corrections for known incorrect values; it uses four comma-separated columns:
+- `data/corrections.csv` is an optional file containing corrections for known incorrect values; it uses four comma-separated columns:

   | Heading  | Meaning                                            |
   | -------- | -------------------------------------------------- |